Manhattan Melodrama: Reception

 Filmed relatively quickly and with a modest budget, Manhattan Melodrama was expected to return a profit but not to capture the imagination of the public.
 The picture's smash hit success surprised the studio and made major stars of screen veterans Myrna Loy and William Powell in the first of their fourteen screen pairings, and also solidified the success of MGM's most popular male lead, Clark Gable.
-The film has a Harlem nightclub scene featuring Shirley Ross in blackface singing a song called "The Bad in Every Man."
+The film has a Harlem nightclub scene featuring Shirley Ross in blackface singing a song Richard Rodgers and Lorenz Hart called "The Bad in Every Man."
 After the film's release, the lyrics were rewritten by Lorenz Hart as the retitled "Blue Moon".
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 80% with an average rating of 7.04/10, based on 15 contemporary reviews.
+On review aggregator website Rotten Tomatoes, it holds an approval rating of 80% with an average rating of 7.04/10, based on 15 contemporary reviews.

-According to MGM records, the film earned $735,000 in the U.S. and Canada and $498,000 elsewhere resulting in a profit of $415,000.
+According to MGM records, the film earned $735,000 in the U.S. and Canada and $498,000 elsewhere for a profit of $415,000.